Amazing-Space-Minecraft/AmazingSpaceCore/README.md

 # AmazingSpaceCore
-Repository for the Amazing Space minecraft server.
+Repository for the Great Oceans minecraft server.

 Credit to [MicleBrick](https://github.com/MicleBrick/) for creating Star Legacy and to [PeterCrawley](https://github.com/Peter-Crawley) for creating IonCore.